etabije/nosql-challenge/README.md

 Establishments with Hygiene Score of 0: Use an aggregation pipeline to count and sort these establishments by Local Authority.
 Deployment and Submission

+Sources

+Special thanks to the following individuals and resources for their contributions and support:

+Professor Melissa Ingle – Lead Instructor, providing valuable guidance and feedback throughout the project.
+Cassidy Cruz – Classmate, assisting with data analysis and brainstorming.
+ChatGPT – AI assistant for answering questions, providing code suggestions, and clarifying concepts.
+Xpert Learning Assistant – Additional learning resource for supplementary support during the project.
+StackOverflow.com - Another learning source in aiding for this challenge.